Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 We have been in business for over a century and focus on being the most recognized name in the force business.
 That vision comes from educating our customers on what matters most and having the proper discussions about force calibration concepts so everyone uses the proper methods.

-In everything we do, we believe in changing how people think about force and torque calibration.
+We believe in changing how people think about force and torque calibration in everything we do.
 We challenge the "just calibrate it" mentality by educating our customers on what matters and what causes significant errors and focusing on reducing them.

 In addition, Morehouse makes simple-to-use calibration products.
 We build excellent force equipment that is plumb, level, square, and rigid.
 We provide unparalleled calibration service with less than two-week lead times.